 Working late into the night with complete disregard for the desire to behave in a sane manner or show consideration for those who are trying to sleep.

 Global Positioning System (GPS)

-Just as your smartphone or automobile can determine your position based on your location relative to satellites, you can determine the position to place a puzzle piece based on its location relative to the edge pieces in an assembled border.
+Just as your smartphone or automobile can determine your position based on your location relative to satellites, you can determine the position to place a puzzle piece based on its location relative to the assembled edge pieces.

 Assembling the puzzle without looking at the photo on the box, a technique many reserve for only the last pieces.

 Note: The photo was a Halloween gag that went viral.

 When you have so few pieces left that you have to search to find where pieces are missing, it's easier to feel for them with your hand than to look for them.
 Also used to confirm that areas of the puzzle are complete so that you can set the box on them for easier viewing.